 Developing a new vaccine is a demanding and closely monitored process that takes years.
 Only a small percentage make it to clinical trials and even fewer end up as finished products.
-We employ ~110 clinical vaccine research experts at our 10 research clinics across Finland.
-Each clinic has its own team, including professional study nurses, laboratory nurses and physicians.
+We employ 110+ clinical vaccine research experts at our 10 research clinics across Finland.
+Each clinic has its own team, including professional study investigators (physicians), coordinators (nurses) and laboratory staff.
 The team is responsible for conducting the studies following a unique research plan, national and international legislation, and the guidelines for Good Clinical Practice (GCP).

 What is vaccine research and how do we work?

 We study several vaccines each year, and thousands of Finns participate voluntarily in the studies.
 In addition to this, we conduct large-scale register studies utilizing the nationwide, comprehensive, and timely health information available in Finland.

 Before the studies begin, researchers from pharmaceutical manufacturers, universities, biotechnology companies, and other actors in the medical field gather information on the causes, occurrence, and severity of the disease targeted by the vaccine – and a vaccine is developed to prevent the development of the disease or a complication caused by the disease.
 The phase before clinical trials (phase 0) takes place in a laboratory.
 The new vaccine is studied chemically.
 Cell cultures can be used and the effects of the vaccine assessed on animals.
 This stage can take several years.

 First studies with human subjects (phase I): The primary purpose is to assess the safety of the vaccine.
 The trial subjects keep records of any symptoms that may occur after vaccination.
 The responses of their immune system to the vaccination are monitored.
 Because the vaccine has not been previously tested on human subjects, only a few (dozens) healthy volunteers typically participate in the trial.